Urban transport investments largely gender blind, says NGO

 As Sonal Shah, senior manager, ITDP India programme, says, “Ultimately, transportation is the fulcrum that allows women to participate in the workforce; a societal shift to transform the entire world economy.”

-Now that the brief is out after revisions following a round table discussion on Gender and Transit, organized by ITDP, Safetipin (a map-based mobile personal safety app) and UN Women with participation from 30 women’s groups, international organizations, professionals and academic institutions in June, Shah says the organization will be working with state and city governments towards adopting some of their recommendations.
+Now that the brief is out after revisions following a round table discussion on Gender and Transit, organized by ITDP, Safetipin, UN Women with participation from 30 women’s groups, international organizations, professionals and academic institutions in June, Shah says the organization will be working with state and city governments towards adopting some of their recommendations.

 Mint on Sunday »